Lavender Essential Oil Types - Lavender vs Lavandin

 $ 4.99

-Instant digital download delivered to your email inbox There are plenty of supportive essential oils waiting to assist you in your daily life for common issues that come up.
+There are plenty of supportive essential oils waiting to assist you in your daily life for common issues that come up.
 Be well equipped and confident in your essential oil choices with these easy to read Aromatherapy Checklists!
 The chosen oils on the checklists will help guide your path.
 Finding what works best for YOU and your loved ones is part of the aromatherapy journey!
 Aromatherapy Checklists Includes: Basic Safety Precautions 20 Must Have Essential Oils checklist Common Essential Oil Tools and DIY Ingredients Oils for Digestion Oils for Lack of Sleep Oils for Allergies Oils for Stress Oils for Headaches Oils for Bad Odors DIY Recipes and Blends And so much more!!
-Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com Pages: 33 (see photo below) *This is a digital download, nothing will be shipped.
-No refunds available on digital downloads.
+Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com Pages: 33 (see photo below) *This is a digital guide, you will get access to the PDF in our members area, nothing will be mailed to you.
+No refunds available on printable guides.

 Follow Us: